muhendis/Generalized-regression-neural-networks-library-from-scratch/GeneralizedRegressionNeuralNetworks/README.md

-This page is contains generalized regression neural networks algorithm .
+This directory is contains generalized regression neural networks algorithm .